 - in Satah Al Razboot (SARB) and Umm Lulu: Cepsa (20 per cent) and OMV (20 per cent).

-- a consortium led by Italy's Eni and Thailand's PTT Exploration and Production Public Company Limited;
+- a consortium led by wholly owned subsidiaries of Eni and PTT Exploration and Production Public Company Limited;

 - Occidental Petroleum;

 These grants mark the continuation of a trend consistent with ADNOC's 2030 Strategy, which encourages an expanded partnership model and a more active approach to managing its businesses and portfolio of assets.
-A key focus of ADNOC's new partnerships and co-investments is sharing and development of technology across the entire value chain and technology-sharing requirements have been a key feature of recent bid rounds.
-The closing date for the most recent competitive bidding round was November 2019.
-Successful bidders for the five blocks (three of which are offshore and two onshore, including one block with significant unconventional resources) are yet to be announced.
+A key focus of ADNOC's new partnerships and co-investments is sharing and the development of technology across the entire value chain and technology-sharing requirements have been a key feature of recent bid rounds.

-In the downsteam sector, ADNOC and Abu Dhabi Power Corporation (ADPower) announced a new tender for the Middle East's first high-voltage, direct current (HVDC) sub-sea transmission system that will connect ADNOC's offshore production facilities to ADPower's onshore electricity grid.
+In the downsteam sector, ADNOC and Abu Dhabi Power Corporation (ADPower) announced in 2019 a tender for the Middle East's first high-voltage, direct current sub-sea transmission system that will connect ADNOC's offshore production facilities to ADPower's onshore electricity grid.
 ADNOC has also committed to invest US$3.5 billion to upgrade its crude oil refining capabilities at its Ruwais refinery.

 This chapter provides an overview of the legal regime in Abu Dhabi as it relates to oil and gas investment.

 Legal and regulatory framework

 i Constitutional framework